CyVerse-learning-materials/cyverse-data-and-software-management-workshop/index.rst

 **Two introductory workshops on the skills and technologies you need for publishable and reproducible data-driven science**

-Working with “Big data” is challenging for most researchers.
-These workshops introduce free open-source approaches that reduce these challenges and deliver research that is more impactful, open, and reproducible.
-Technologies covered feature solutions developed by publicly funded cyberinfrastructure developed in the US (CyVerse - www.cyverse.org) and Europe (CyVerse UK, ELIXIR, EOSC, and others).
-Most content will be platform agnostic, equipping attendees with skills they can apply no matter what computing platforms they use.
+Working with “Big data” is challenging for most researchers and the barriers to publication can be difficult.
+These workshops introduce free open-source approaches that reduce these challenges and help you deliver research that is more impactful, open, and reproducible.

+Training will focus on solutions developed by publicly funded cyberinfrastructure developed in the US (CyVerse) and Europe (CyVerse UK, ELIXIR, EOSC, and others).
+Lessons learned will prepare you with skills you can apply no matter which computing platforms you use.

 ----

 Upcoming Workshops
 ~~~~~~~~~~~~~~~~~~~~~

+  **Start this semester with the skills you need – from research and data management to publication!**

   .. admonition:: Workshop Location